Cultural Heritage

 For a guided tour please contact Hadeland Folk Museum

-The middle ages trusses have been preserved and of the interior there is only the stone alter and a crucifix which is left from the middle ages.
-St. Petris interioir today can be dated back to the 1500 and 1600.
-The pulpit from 1579 are suppsoedly the oldest preserved pulpit.
-The altarpiece was painted in 1699 while a unique Coat of arms with the Danish – Norwegian mark from 1559 is painted on the north wall in big format.
+The trusses from the Middle Ages have been preserved but of the interior there is only the stone alter and a crucifix which is left from the Middle Ages.
+Most of the interior that one can see today can be dated back to the 16th and 17th century.
+The pulpit from 1579 is one of the oldest pulpits in Norway still in use.
+The altarpiece was painted in 1699.

 Reference: www.kirkesok.no